Edge Developer Platform

 }

-Migrating Functions: From Netlify to EdgeOne Pages
+Function Migration: From Netlify to EdgeOne Pages

-Netlify edge function example:
+Netlify Serverless Functions example:

 export default async (request, context) => {

-return new Response("Hello, World!", {
+return new Response("Hello, world!")

 }

-1. function definition:
+1. Function definition:

-1.2 Pages uses named onRequest functions (or onRequestGet, onRequestPost, etc.)
+1.2 Pages uses named onRequest functions (or onRequestGet, onRequestPost, etc.).

 2. Parameters:

-2.1 netlify functions receive request and context as separate parameters.
+2.1 Netlify functions receive request and context as separate parameters.

-2.2 Pages functions receive a context object containing request
+2.2 Pages function receives a context object.

-3. response method:
+3. Response method:

-3.1 both use the response object to return responses, which is similar.
+3.1 Both use the Response object to return responses, which is similar.

-4. runtime environment:
+4. Runtime environment:

 Migration suggestions:

-change the default exported function to a named onrequest function:
+Change the default exported function to a named onRequest function

 // Netlify